Can you leave property to non-relatives?

 A carefully thought-out and prepared estate plan is even more important when leaving property to non-family members.
 For the best advice on how to plan for your estate after your death, it’s important to retain the services of an attorney that specializes in living trusts, trust administration, and other facets of estate planning.

 San Diego Living Trust Attorney, David Foley, is well-versed in California laws as they apply to estate planning, probate, power of attorney, and more.
-Schedule an appointment for a free in-person consultation.Schedule your FREE Consultation
+Schedule an appointment for a free in-person consultation.Schedule your Consultation